daizhengxue/matic-docs/docs/pos/design/validator/core-components/milestone.md

 **&rarr;** Next, all the validators cross-check the proposed `Milestone` using the data from their local Bor chain and vote `YES` if it's correct.

-**&rarr;** If the proposed `Milestone` receives more than (⅔+1) votes in favour, it is committed in the Heimdall database and can never be reverted back in future.
+**&rarr;** If the proposed `Milestone` receives more than (⅔+1) votes in favor, it is committed in the Heimdall database and can never be reverted back in the future.

-**&rarr;** Fianlly, the Bor chain queries the latest `Milestone` from Heimdall and stores it in the Bor database.
+**&rarr;** Finally, the Bor chain queries the latest `Milestone` from Heimdall and stores it in the Bor database.

 ## Usecase of Milestones in Bor

 1. **Chain Validation during Block Import**: When a Bor node receives incoming blocks to be added to its blockchain, it performs a thorough validation process to ensure the consistency and correctness of the chain.
-One key step in this validation is checking the incoming chain against the latest stored Milestone.
+One critical step in this validation is checking the incoming chain against the latest stored Milestone.
 It only accepts the incoming chain if it matches with the latest Milestone.

 2. **Finalized Block Delivery to Users**: In addition to chain validation during block import, the latest Milestone in Bor serves as a reference point for delivering finalized blocks to users.
 Once a block achieves finality through the consensus mechanism, it becomes an immutable part of the blockchain and can be considered fully validated.